Fun on the menu: Best family friendly restaurants in London

 Din Tai Fung

 While there are no themes or activities to be found at Din Tai Fung, there is a whole lot of happiness to be had in its little parcels of delicious dim sum.
-Originally from Taiwan, and with a Michelin star accolade to the brand name, kids will love the top notch food in this Covent Garden based restaurant.
-And if they’re anything like our children, once they’re done stuffing themselves with delectable pork dumplings, they’ll want to watch the chefs at work making all that dim sum: there’s a window through to where all the magic is happening!
+Originally from Taiwan, and with a Michelin star accolade to the brand name, kids will love the top notch food in this Covent Garden, Selfridges or Tottenham Court Road based restaurant.
+It's also great fun teaching them to use chopsticks (pictured top with our own roving reporter), plus if your kids are anything like ours, once they’re done stuffing themselves with delectable pork dumplings, they’ll want to watch the chefs at work making all that dim sum: there’s a window through to where all the magic is happening!